Oxsomi/core3/docs/types_docs.md

 Error is a struct generally passed between OxC3 functions that can error for any reason (such as; incorrect inputs or memory allocation issues).
 Information such as the stacktrace and error string when the error occurred can be obtained from it.
 It contains the following info:

-- genericError: non zero if the function threw an error, specifies type of error.
+- EGenericError **genericError**: non zero if the function threw an error, specifies type of error.
-- errorStr: hardcoded human readable string, for ease of searching through the code and tracking down the issue.
+- const C8* **errorStr**: hardcoded human readable string, for ease of searching through the code and tracking down the issue.
-- stackTrace: a stacktrace of max ERROR_STACKTRACE length; only 1 level for release mode but up to _STACKTRACE_SIZE (32) for debug.
+- void* **stackTrace**[N]: a stacktrace of max ERROR_STACKTRACE length; only 1 level for release mode but up to _STACKTRACE_SIZE (32) for debug.
-- paramValue0: if genericError allows it, specifies the first value the error was caught on (for example out of bounds id).
+- U64 **paramValue0**: if genericError allows it, specifies the first value the error was caught on (for example out of bounds id).
-- paramValue1: if genericError allows it, specifies the second value the error was caught on (for example max array length if out of bounds is thrown).
+- U64 **paramValue1**: if genericError allows it, specifies the second value the error was caught on (for example max array length if out of bounds is thrown).
-- paramId: if applicable, can hint which input parameter caused the issue.
+- U32 **paramId**: if applicable, can hint which input parameter caused the issue.
-- errorSubId: can be handy as an extra identifier besides the errorStr to identify if two identical errorStrs are used.
+- U32 **errorSubId**: can be handy as an extra identifier besides the errorStr to identify if two identical errorStrs are used.

 The errors can be returned by using `Error_<genericError>` such as `Error_outOfBounds` with the dedicated constructor.